kylereddoch/kylereddoch.github.io/pages/about.md

 ![Kyle Reddoch](/assets/img/kyle-profile-pic.jpg){:style="float: right; margin-left: 10px; margin-bottom: 10px;"}

 Hello there!
 I'm Kyle.
 I'm a self-taught web and software developer.
 I run entirely on coffee and love to create tools and open-source projects that help make a difference in people's lives.
+I also love to work on projects that help companies and organizations grow.

 Technology has always been at the core of my life.
 Ever since I was a young child, I have been fond of technology.
 There’s just something about tech that opens up new possibilities for a person.
 Being able to help people learn new technologies brings me joy.